TcMenu/TaskManagerIO/README.md

 ### Library status

-**This library is under heavy development and is not yet ready for anyone to use in their projects.
-Continue to use the task manager in IoAbstraction for the moment**.
+**This library is now in BETA phase for a little longer while we do more testing.
+You can still use task manager in IoAbstraction and switch to this later.**.

 ## Summary and what's supports:

-TaskManagerIO is an evolution of the task management class that was originally situated in IoAbstraction, and now moved here.
-TaskManager is very popular in that framework because it makes programming complex tasks easier, and works across a wide range of devices.
-Now, we are in a new era of embedded development, where multiple threads (and even cores) have become a relatity.
+TaskManagerIO is an evolution of the task management class that was originally situated in IoAbstraction.
+It has been broken out, improved to support events, and threaded access.
+We are in a new era of embedded development, where RTOS, multiple threads (and even cores) have become a relatity.
+To make task manager viable going forward, it needed to be capable in these environment, while still protecting tasks from multithreaded concerns.
+We are pleased to say, this version meets both goals.

-TaskManagerIO has been built from the ground up to handle this new reality while still working on many boards.
-Any sketch that worked on IoAbstraction task manager will work with this library unaffected.
-Further, it uses a lock free design, based on compare and exchange to acheive thread safety on larger boards,   atomic operations on AVR, and interrupt locking on other boards.
+Further, any sketch that worked on IoAbstraction task manager will work with this library unaffected.
+Further, it uses a lock free design, based on "compare and exchange" to acheive thread safety on larger boards, atomic operations on AVR, and interrupt locking back-up on other boards.

 * Simple coroutines style task management, execute now, at a point in time, or on a schedule.
-* Ability to add events from different threads for either delayed or immediate execution.
+* Ability to add events that can be triggered from different threads or interrupts, for either delayed or ASAP execution.
-* Polled event based programming where you set a schedule to be asked if you're event is ready to fire.
+* Polled event based programming where you set a schedule to be asked if your event is ready to fire.
-* Interrupt and external thread event based programming, where you create an event then trigger it from an interrupt or other thread.
 * Marshalled interrupt support, where task manager handles the raw interrupt ISR, and then calls your interrupt task.

 ## Further documentation and getting help